 Born and raised in Homer Alaska, Dr. Laing grew up commercial fishing and driving boats around South Central Alaska.
 She holds a bachelor’s degree in psychology and earned her doctorate from National College of Natural Medicine in Portland, Oregon.
-She still holds on to her captain’s license though hasn’t found that she’s needed it in years.
+She has done and loved many things in life and continues to love what she does today.

 Dr. Laing is the founder of Thrive Integrative Medicine and a primary care naturopathic physician with specialized focus on women’s health, pediatrics, gastrointestinal distress, athletics and nutritional counseling.
 She focuses on intersystem dependency, prevention, and lifestyle optimization for both acute and chronic conditions.
 Working with infants on up, she enjoys getting to know the whole family, setting the stage for healthier living.